 For more information on allowable expenses, check out our full guide to self-employed tax deductible expenses.

 In 2017, the government announced a number of changes to the Self Assessment process as part of its Making Tax Digital initiative, including quarterly tax returns and removing the option to file tax returns by paper.
 Some of these changes have been put on hold, although you can voluntarily sign up for the Making Tax Digital pilot for income tax instead of filing your Self Assessment.
 It’s worth keeping an eye out to see if the government makes any changes in the future.

-As it stands, only businesses who pay VAT will have to submit their tax returns electronically, and only by 2019.
-However, the government have frequently said that they want to become ‘one of the most digitally advanced tax administrations in the world’, so it’s likely these changes will impact all small businesses in future.
+As it stands, only businesses who pay VAT have to submit their VAT returns electronically.
+However, the government has frequently said that they want to become ‘one of the most digitally advanced tax administrations in the world’, so it’s likely these changes will impact the Self Assessment process in the future.